D (SEPTA Metro): Route

-D1 continues on its own right-of-way traveling west and southwest through Drexel Hill and Springfield with an important stop at the Springfield Mall before entering the street in Media.
-The D1 has double tracks to Woodland Avenue, then a single track to just before Pine Ridge, then enters the street at Providence Road in Media and runs on a single track the rest of the way.
+The D1 continues on its own right of way traveling west and southwest through Drexel Hill and Springfield with an important stop at the Springfield Mall before entering the street in Media.
+The D1 has double tracks to Woodland Avenue, then a single track to just before Pine Ridge, then enters the street at Providence Road/Media in Media and runs on a single track the rest of the way.
 Cars in the street must yield to the trolley.
 The line terminates in the middle of the street just west of the Delaware County Courthouse.

-D2 runs southeast from Drexel Hill Junction through Drexel Hill and Clifton Heights and then goes into the street in Aldan.
+The D2 runs southeast from Drexel Hill Junction through Drexel Hill and Clifton Heights and then goes into the street in Aldan.
 After Aldan, it returns to its own right-of-way, then passes through Collingdale before terminating at Chester Pike in Sharon Hill.
 The D2 has double tracks until up to North Street in Collingdale, where the D2 returns to its own right-of-way, and after North Street, there is a single track until the end of the line.

 Springfield Road has one stop on each line.
-D1 stops at Springfield Road in Springfield.
-D2 stops at Springfield Road in Clifton Heights, then runs within this street until it moves onto Woodlawn Avenue through Aldan.
+The D1 stops at Brookside–Springfield in Springfield.
+The D2 stops at Springfield Road in Clifton Heights, then runs within this street until it moves onto Woodlawn Avenue through Aldan.